Oliver Cookson: Early life

-Myprotein
+Career

-Cookson, a keen weight trainer, applied his knowledge of web development to launch sports nutrition brand Myprotein in 2004 with just a £500 overdraft.
-He began trading from a lock-up garage and built Myprotein into a multi-million-pound business employing more than fifty staff and selling products across the UK and Europe.

-The company manufactures and sells sports nutrition products and protein foods through its website and became the market leader in the segment.

-Products include protein powders, amino acids, vitamins, ready-to-drink products, omega oils and other items to help people build muscle, lose weight and supplement their diets.
-Celebrities who use Myprotein products include Rugby players Kyle Eastmond and Dan Hipkiss, sprinter Craig Pickering and multiple footballers.
+Cookson, a keen weight trainer, launched sports nutrition brand Myprotein in 2004 with a £500 overdraft.
+He began trading from a lock-up garage and built Myprotein into a business employing more than fifty staff and selling products across the UK and Europe.
+The company manufactures and sells sports nutrition products and protein foods through its website.
+Products include protein powders, amino acids, vitamins, ready-to-drink products, omega oils and other weight loss and diet supplements.

-The Hut Group

 In 2011, Cookson sold Myprotein to The Hut Group in a deal worth £58 million in cash plus shares in the group.
-Those shares earned him another estimated £283 million when The Hut Group debuted on the stock market with the biggest initial public offering (IPO) of the year in 2020.
+Those shares earned him another estimated £283 million with The Hut Group's initial public offering (IPO) in 2020.

-Later career

-On 1 November 2011, Cookson established the business Monocore launching multiple consumer nutrition brands, including GoNutrition, before fully exiting the company in 2019.
+On 1 November 2011, Cookson established the business Monocore launching nutrition brands, including GoNutrition, before fully exiting the company in 2019.
 He then founded investment vehicle OSC Group according to Companies House.

 In March 2017, Cookson took a major stake in online meat and health foods retailer LiveLean Nutrition.
-Oliver Cookson was appointed chairman with immediate effect and joined the board of directors at LiveLean whilst maintaining his other director positions in businesses such as GoNutrition, P-Fit and Monocore.
+Cookson was appointed chair of the board, whilst maintaining his other director positions in GoNutrition, P-Fit and Monocore.

-Oliver Cookson Foundation

-In November 2022, the Oliver Cookson Foundation was established as a registered charity (Registered Charity Number 1201102) with the mission of making a positive difference in the lives of people in the UK, by removing barriers and enabling people to access new skills, knowledge and opportunities.
+Investments

+In 2025, Cookson's family office partnered with property developer CERT to acquire the Grade II-listed Shena Simon Campus in Manchester for redevelopment into a hotel.
+The 97,000 sq ft building on Chorlton Street was purchased from The Manchester College following the relocation of teaching activities to a new nearby campus.
+The building originally opened in 1901 as the Central Higher Grade School and later served as a military hospital during the First World War before becoming a sixth-form college.
+The redevelopment forms part of wider regeneration in central Manchester.
+In September 2026, Cookson's family office announced plans to develop The Oliver, a £60 million hotel at the campus.

 Make-A-Wish (UK)

-In November 2020, Cookson became a patron for the charity Make-A-Wish (UK), which raises funds to help the wishes of critically ill children come true.
-The charity had been severely impacted by the Covid-19 pandemic, which prevented them from raising funds via the usual channels such as marathon runs and made it difficult to deliver wishes due to pandemic restrictions.
-Cookson donated £250,000 to the charity, which was used to help one hundred critically ill children and give them hope for the future.
+In November 2020, Cookson became a patron for the charity Make-A-Wish (UK).
+The charity had been severely impacted by the Covid-19 pandemic.
+Cookson donated £250,000.

 TV piracy

-In 2001, Cookson was fined £600 and ordered to complete 200 hours community service after pleading guilty to incitement under the Computer Misuse Act 1990, having discovered a system which allowed viewers to see pay-per-view channels for free.
+In 2001, Cookson was fined £600 and ordered to complete 200 hours community service after pleading guilty to selling devices that allowed viewers to see pay-per-view channels for free.